Michael Moorcock: Elric of Melniboné and the Eternal Champion

 Moorcock's best-selling works have been the "Elric of Melniboné" stories.
 In these, Elric is a deliberate reversal of clichés found in fantasy adventure novels inspired by the works of J. R. R. Tolkien.

 Central to many of his seminal fantasy novels, including his Elric books, is the concept of an "Eternal Champion", who has multiple identities across alternate universes.
 This cosmology is called the "Multiverse" within his novels.
-The Multiverse deals with primal polarities such as...
-(Miltonic) Law and Chaos, and order and entropy.
+The Multiverse deals with fundamental polarities, such as Law versus Chaos, and order versus entropy.

 Elric's success has overshadowed Moorcock's other works, though he has worked the Elric stories' themes into his other works (the "Hawkmoon" and "Corum" novels, for example).
 His Eternal Champion sequence has been collected in two different editions of omnibus volumes totaling 16 books (the U.S. edition was 15 volumes, while the British edition was 14 volumes, but due to various rights issues, the U.S. edition contained two volumes that were not included in the British edition, and the British edition likewise contained one volume that was not included in the U.S. edition) containing several books per volume, by Victor Gollancz in the UK and by White Wolf Publishing in the US.
 Several attempts to make an Elric film were made.
 Moorcock refused to resign the options, usually when they seemed to drift too far off course.
 In February 2019, BBC Studios announced they had secured the rights to the Runestaff series of fantasy novels, which feature Hawkmoon as their hero.

 Jerry Cornelius

 Another of Moorcock's creations is Jerry Cornelius, a hip urban adventurer of ambiguous gender; the same characters featured in each of several Cornelius books.
 These books were satirical of modern times, including the Vietnam War, and continued to feature another variation of the multiverse theme.
 The first Jerry Cornelius book, The Final Programme (1968), was made into a feature film in 1973.
 Its story line is identical to two of the Elric stories: The Dreaming City and The Dead Gods' Book.
 Since 1998, Moorcock has returned to Cornelius in a series of new stories: The Spencer Inheritance, The Camus Connection, Cheering for the Rockets, and Firing the Cathedral, which was concerned with 9/11.
 All four novellas were included in the 2003 edition of The Lives and Times of Jerry Cornelius.
-Moorcock's most recent Cornelius stories, "Modem Times", appeared in The Solaris Book of New Science Fiction: Volume 2, published in 2008, this was expanded in 2011 as "Modem Times 2.0".
+Moorcock's recent Cornelius story, "Modem Times", appeared in The Solaris Book of New Science Fiction: Volume 2, published in 2008, this was expanded in 2011 as "Modem Times 2.0"(PM Press).
 Additionally, a version of Cornelius also appeared in Moorcock's 2010 Doctor Who novel The Coming of the Terraphiles.
 Pegging the President (PS.
-2018), The Fracking Factory (on FB, 2018) are two recent novellas and further stories are forthcoming.
+2018), The Fracking Factory (PS, 2018) are two recent novellas, Wigan!
+(NEW WORLDS 2024) appeared in the magazine's 60th anniversary issue and further stories are forthcoming.